Memory-Augmented Potential Field Theory: A Framework for Adaptive Control in Non-Convex Domains: Experimental Evaluation in Robotic Control Environments

 We selected four environments of increasing complexity: Pendulum-v1 \cite{brockman2016openai}, BipedalWalker-v3 \cite{brockman2016openai}, HalfCheetah-v4 \cite{todorov2012mujoco}, and Humanoid-v4 \cite{todorov2012mujoco}.
 These environments present varying degrees of non-convexity and dimensionality, ranging from the simple pendulum swing-up to a 376-dimensional humanoid control task with numerous local optima.

 MA-MPPI was implemented with environment-appropriate prediction horizons: 15 steps for Pendulum-v1, 20 steps for BipedalWalker-v3, 25 steps for HalfCheetah-v4, and 35 steps for Humanoid-v4, reflecting the increasing dynamics complexity.
-We compared against standard MPPI \cite{williams2017model}, modern reinforcement learning approaches (SAC \cite{haarnoja2018soft}, PPO \cite{schulman2017proximal}, DDPG \cite{lillicrap2016continuous}), and traditional optimal control methods (iLQR \cite{tassa2014control}, MPC \cite{nagabandi2018neural}).
+We compared against standard MPPI \cite{williams2017model}, modern reinforcement learning approaches (SAC \cite{haarnoja2018soft}, PPO \cite{schulman2017proximal}, DDPG \cite{heess2015learning}), and traditional optimal control methods (iLQR \cite{tassa2014control}, MPC \cite{nagabandi2018neural}).
+All methods operate under the same online-interaction budget of 2000 environment steps.
+For model-free RL (SAC/PPO/DDPG), we do not allow extra environment interactions beyond this budget; training is strictly on-policy/within-budget to ensure fairness to sampling-based controllers that already perform heavy internal simulations per step.
 For all experiments, we conducted 30 independent runs with different random seeds, each consisting of 2000 control steps.
 Detailed environment specifications and implementation settings are provided in Appendix \ref{app:robot_experimental_details}.

 Our evaluation protocol consisted of two phases: an Adaptation Phase measuring learning efficiency during the first 500 environment interactions, and a Stability Phase assessing asymptotic performance after 2000 total interactions.
 This approach enables fair comparison between methods with different learning characteristics.